aafkegros/MicroscopyNodes/docs/tutorials/rendering.md

 - Light Paths > Max Bounces > Volume
   > Total amount of volume scattering events

+In addition, the `Volumes > Step Rate` can be changed, but only if artefacts show up.
+This can often also be helped by downscaling the volume (through the [holder](./3_objects.md#holder)).

+### General scattering (Cycles)

+The number of light bounces can be relevant also outside of the volumes.
+Especially for `Light Paths > Max Bounces > Transparent` and `Light Paths > Max Bounces > Total`.
+This is relevant to avoid black artefacting when overlaying many (semi-)transparent meshes.

 ### Transparent background

 This can be found under Film > Transparent.
 Note that a transparent background can and will still be able to light a scene, if the {{ svg("world") }} background color is not black.